CapsAdmin/ffibuild/README.md

     local header = meta_data:BuildMinimalHeader(function(name) return name:find("^purple_") end, function(name) return name:find("PURPLE_") end, true)
 ```

-This would return a header with all functions that start with purple_ and the required structs, unions and enums based on what those functions need.
-The check enum function will just remove any global or typedef enum that don't start with PURPLE_
+This would return a header with all functions that start with `purple_` and the required structs, unions and enums based on what those functions need.
+The check enum function will just remove any global or typedef enum that don't start with `PURPLE_`

+## caveats:

+Sometimes you need to hack the meta data so ffi.cdef can understand it.
+For instance:

+* #define enums can sometimes be problematic, however there are tools to deal with this
+* sometimes a library can define a function that uses problematic types.

+The examples provided should explain some of these workarounds to get an idea of what you need to do.
+Usually the easy way is to make the problematic type `void *`

 ## todo
-Use mingw, visual studio or maybe lcpp on windows somehow.
+* Get this and Nix working in msys2 somehow. <https://gist.github.com/CapsAdmin/ee77100c499ec9a55730e999759a166b>
+* Provide nix expressions for lesser known libraries (VTFLib, graphene, etc)
-Don't strip out pragma pack and other compiler specific things
+* Don't strip out pragma pack and other compiler specific things
-Make struct to table functions
+* Make struct to table functions
-Have a way to make anonymous definitions using typeof and parameterized types
+* Have a way to make anonymous definitions using typeof and parameterized types
-add a way to prefix types for "namespaces" to avoid conflicting libraries
+* add a way to prefix types for "namespaces" to avoid conflicting libraries